 With employees pushing for innovation, and seeking out strong workplace cultures, it’s vital that employers understand what employees want, and what they value as part of shaping and defining an engaging culture.
 Therefore, just as financial stability of an organization is important, so too should employee engagement.
 If CEOs are reviewing their financial performance daily, shouldn’t they be doing the same with engagement?

-It’s time for employers to start treating engagement as they treat their finances.
+It’s time for employers to start treating employee engagement as they treat their finances.
 This means investing in, and updating, tools to engage employees on an ongoing basis, and helping leaders understand what their talent expects and values on a deeper level.
-Businesses should work towards an “always-on” approach to make adjustments based on real-time feedback, and hold leaders accountable to their engagement results, as they would with financial results.
+Businesses should work towards an “always-on” approach to make adjustments based on real-time feedback, and hold leaders accountable to their employee engagement results, as they would with financial results.
 At Ceridian, we have a leadership effectiveness index score that lets employees provide feedback directly about their managers.

 A key aspect of an “always-on” approach is that it gives organizations the ability to ask different types of questions, when they want to ask them.
 It’s responsive, it’s real-time, and it’s actionable.

-To get buy-in from leadership teams, help them understand how engagement influences business results.
+To get buy-in from leadership teams, help them understand how employee engagement influences business results.
 An engaged workforce leads to lower turnover, lower absenteeism, higher productivity and higher revenue.
-Communicate to leadership teams how gathering and taking action on data can improve engagement metrics, and therefore impact the bottom line.
+Communicate to leadership teams how gathering and taking action on data can improve employee engagement metrics, and therefore impact the bottom line.

-An “always on” approach to engagement really comes back to results.
-Organizations wouldn’t look at their finances once a year, and nor should they do that with engagement.
+An “always on” approach to employee engagement really comes back to results.
+Organizations wouldn’t look at their finances once a year, and nor should they do that with employee engagement.
 From a strategic perspective, it’s advantageous to be able to make adjustments when and where you need to, as you would with finances.
 The result is an engaged workforce that feels empowered, leading to greater productivity and positive, increased financial results.